adonisjs/core/packages/node-req/readme.md

 ```

 #### ajax (req)
-determines whether request is ajax or not based on `X-Requested-With` header
+determines whether a request is ajax or not based on `X-Requested-With` header

 ```javascript
 nodeReq.ajax(req)
 ```

 #### pjax (req)
-determines whether request is pjax or not based on `X-Pjax` header
+determines whether a request is pjax or not based on `X-Pjax` header

 ```javascript
 nodeReq.pjax(req)